kostyrko/kontrolqa/content/blog/e2e/cypress-learning-materials.md

 ---
-title: '🌲 Cypress learning materials 🎓'
+title: '🌲 Cypress learning materials 🎓 [WiP 🚧]'
 date: 2023-08-14 10:00
 category: e2e, cypress
-tags: ["cypress", "javascript", "typescript"]
+tags: ["cypress", "javascript", "typescript", "learning materials"]
 draft: false
 ---

-On this page you will find links to materials as well as book recommendations covering the topic of test automation using Cypress
+On this page you will find a library of links to materials as well as book recommendations covering the topic of test automation using Cypress that I found worth sharing

 ## Blogs